Devenet/AdventCalendar/README.md

 #AdventCalendar

-Advent Calender is a very light web application to show a photo and its legend per day before Christmas.
+Advent Calender is a very light web application to show a picture and its legend per day before Christmas.
 It’s written in PHP, use last web technologies, and proud to not support old versions of IE.